Skin & Appearance· 12 min read· June 30, 2026· Updated August 17, 2026

 Omega-3 fatty acids: 2–3g EPA/DHA daily.
 Omega-3s support skin hydration, reduce inflammatory signaling that accelerates collagen breakdown, and appear to support the skin lipid barrier.
 They're also valuable for your overall body composition response to GLP-1 treatment.

-Adequate protein: ≥1.6g per kg of body weight daily.
+Adequate protein: 1.6–2.2 g per kg of goal body weight daily.
 Collagen is a protein.
 Skin cell turnover requires amino acids.
 Rapid weight loss on inadequate protein accelerates lean tissue loss, and your skin is lean tissue.
 Getting to your protein target isn't just about preserving muscle — it matters directly for skin quality.

 The Question Everyone Wants Answered: What About Fillers?